aljawaid/PluginManager/README.md

 - Manually install plugins in `.zip` archive files from local or remote locations
 - Manual plugins are part or completely functional plugins but not suitable for general Kanboard installation
 - Show a list of plugins which can be manually downloaded and installed based on data from the Plugin Directory
-- Developers can list their plugins in the normal directory but if they set remote_install to false, the plugin will appear on the manual plugin page with a download link (no install).
+- Developers can list their plugins in the normal directory but if they set `remote_install` to `false`, the plugin will appear on the manual plugin page with a download link (no install).
 Kanboard by default, currently completely ignores such plugins.
 - These plugins only show in PluginManager

 **Plugin Info**